wynlim/wynlim.github.io/_posts/2018-03-25-lost-innocence.markdown

 Recently I keep trying to surface my past, trying to remember when and what made me into this anxious person.
 I remember feeling naive idealism and a sense of anything is possible.
 I remember believing that great change can be done with deliberate intention and action.
 But these days I live with fear and a sense of cynicism.

-I think about the kids, and I wonder if youth is extremely precious because there is a window when the world doesn’t feel that harsh and one has not experienced enough human ruthlessness and conditioning to be jaded.
+I think about the kids, and I wonder if youth is extremely precious because there is a window when the world doesn’t feel that harsh and one has not experienced too much human idiocracy and conditioning to be both fatigued and jaded.
 I wonder if the right way to survive adulthood is to build a sense of creative resilience to withstand the cynicism that will inevitably come our way.
 I wonder if there is hope for someone like me to feel like a kid again.

 I have lost my innocence and with it, my idealism but perhaps with enough work I could find a different way to perceive the world again.